Billionaire Ogunlesi Explains 3 Sectors He’s Betting Billions On: He May Buy an Airport in Nigeria

 Read also

-He also revealed his interest in developing local aviation infrastructure, a move that could transform the way Nigerians travel and trade.
+He also spoke about his interest in developing local aviation infrastructure, a move that could transform the way Nigerians travel and trade.

 “He forgave me,” Ogunlesi recounted with a smile, “but said, ‘You must bring port investment to Nigeria.’”